 And, of course, restaurant delivery services such as Uber Eats are good when you don’t feel like cooking.
-Uber Eats is offering an option to have your food left on the doorstep, so no one needs to make contact.
+Uber Eats offers an option to have your food left on the doorstep, so no one needs to make contact.

-In many places, you can order your groceries online and have them delivered, or you can collect them from lockers, so you don’t need to come in contact with anyone.
+In many places, you can order your groceries online and have them delivered.

 2. Plan your meals

 You can download this easy meal planner and shopping list to jot down what you’ll need for the recipes you’ll make over the coming weeks.
+Or use our healthy meal plans and shopping list function.
 This will help you keep costs down and make sure you have everything you need to feel comfortable at home.